On Probabilistic $\omega$-Pushdown Systems, and $\omega$-Probabilistic Computational Tree Logic: Preliminaries

 \begin{remark} Essentially, the modified PCP problem is equivalent to the original PCP problem.
-That we stuff the $n$-pair strings $u_i$ and $v_i$ with `$\bullet$' to make them the same length is useful in Sections \ref{proof_of_theorem_1} and \ref{proof_of_theorem_2}. \end{remark}
+Padding the $n$ pairs of strings $u_i$ and $v_i$ with ``$\bullet$" symbols to make them the same length is useful in the following context for proving some of our main results. \end{remark}